 Major Depression can sometimes be hereditary and sometimes happen to people with no previous history of such.

 Clinical Depression can be identified by a melancholic mood for an extended period, most times in the morning, and a low drive in normal activities, and relationships.
-With symptoms such as impaired concentration, restlessness, suicidal contemplations, and significant weight loss or gain.
+With symptoms such as impaired concentration, restlessness, suicidal contemplation, and significant weight loss or gain.

 Who is susceptible to Major Depression?